open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 by the wrapper, so it never moves as a result of GC.
 Only the path to it involves heap objects.

-Should the reasoning above turn out to be wrong, a writer MAY close the gate for the duration of a collection: register GC prologue and epilogue callbacks on the isolate, zero `cped_slot` in the prologue and restore it in the epilogue, with the same compiler fence and volatile store the other gate writes use.
-The profiler needs no change at all, as it already stops at a zero gate and is forbidden from treating it as permanent.
-This is a contingency rather than a part of the proposal: nothing has to implement it unless the argument above proves wrong, and because the profiler is unaffected, it can then be adopted one SDK at a time with no schema change.
+A writer MAY choose to zero the `cped_slot` before a collection and then re-set it after it, to stop the reader from reading during a collection.
+The profiler already stops at a zero `cped_slot` and is forbidden from treating it as permanent.

 ### Sampling a thread that is not executing JavaScript

-A thread can be sampled while no JavaScript is on its stack at all: an event loop with nothing to do is parked in the libuv poll. `cped_slot` addresses a field of the isolate rather than anything on the JS stack, so the read itself is unaffected.
-Node keeps an isolate entered for the whole lifetime of the event loop it serves, both on the main thread and in worker threads, so the not-entered state does not arise during normal app execution.
+A thread can be sampled while no JavaScript is on its stack at all: an event loop with nothing to do is parked in the libuv poll.
+Fortunately, this causes no problems for the reader.

+`cped_slot` addresses a field of the isolate rather than anything on the JS stack, so the read itself is unaffected.
+In V8, threads need to "enter" an isolate using an API before using them; fortunately in Node.js the threads enter their isolate for the entire lifetime of the event loop so it's safe to read from the isolates even when JavaScript code is not running.

-When the loop is idle, the CPED slot holds whatever frame was current at the outermost level.
-Node unwinds the slot as the stack unwinds; every entry into JavaScript goes through `InternalCallbackScope`, which exchanges the frame on entry and restores the prior one on scope exit.
-Tick, timer and promise runners do the same explicitly.
-Thus, an idle loop correctly does not retain the frame of the request that last ran.
-It normally exposes `undefined`, which the profiler rejects by comparison against `undefined_addr`.
-The exception would be a context installed with `enterWith` at the outermost level of the JavaScript program and never cleared, which does persist.
-This is not a common practice, and if it occurs, it could rightfully be considered the top-level context of the program.
+Node.js and V8 mechanisms also ensure that an idle loop correctly does not retain the frame of the request that last ran but rather it reverts to its initial program value, which is normally `undefined`.

 This is also mostly a wall-clock concern.
 A thread parked in the poll consumes no CPU and so is never sampled by a CPU-time profiler.

-### Reporting a sample with nothing attached

-A sample can come from a thread that publishes a perfectly good discovery struct and still has nothing attached: an idle loop, a request that has already finished, or application code running outside any span.
-This proposal has the profiler emit such a sample the same way it emits one from a process with no thread-context support at all — with no trace context — and adds no per-sample marker separating the two.

-The distinction remains available to a consumer one level up.
-A process that supports this mechanism says so in its process context, which the profiler already reports, so "supports it, nothing was attached here" and "does not support it" are separable per process without spending a bit per sample.
-A per-sample marker would only be needed to separate "nothing was attached" from "something was attached but the walk failed".
-Those two *are* distinguishable inside the reader — an empty slot compares equal to `undefined_addr`, a failed walk does not — but the place to surface that difference is the profiler's own error metrics, not a field on every sample.

 ### Memory overhead